-4. 4. (v.
-10:26) As Peter was coming into Cornelius' house, Cornelius met him and fell dov at his feet.
+4. (v.
+10:26) As Peter was coming into Cornelius' house, Cornelius met him and fell down at his feet.
 How did Peter respond to this?
-Peter lifted him up, saying, "Stand up; I too am a man."
-5. In verse 10:28 we read; "God has shown me that I should not call any man common or unclean".
+But Peter took him up, saying, Stand up; I myself also am a man 5.
+In verse 10:28 we read; "God has shown me that I should not call any man common or unclean".
 During Peter's vision, back in verses 10:9-16 the angel of God showed Peter this in which one of these verses?15 6.
 Verse 10:28 gives us the main purpose of the vision (10:9-16) that God gave Peter.
 What did Peter say about it?
-"You yourselves know how unlawful it is for a Jew to associate with or to visit anyone of another nation, What did God say, "it is not, or not to do"?
-God has shown me that I should not call any person common or unclean.
-7. (vs. 10:34-43) During the preaching of Peter to Cornelius' household, Peter tells them that after Jesus rose from the dead, He commanded/ordered them to do what? to preach to the people and to testify that he is the one appointed by God to be judge of the living and the dead.
-8. (vs. 10:44-45) While Peter was still speaking to Cornelius' household, the circumcised Jews were astonished/amazed for what reason? because the gift of the Holy Spirit was poured out even on the Gentiles.
+You know how that it is an unlawful thing for a man that is a Jew to keep company, or come unto one of another nation; What did God say, "it is not, or not to do"?
+God hath shewed me that I should not call any man common or unclean.
+7. (vs. 10:34-43) During the preaching of Peter to Cornelius' household, Peter tells them that after Jesus rose from the dead, He commanded/ordered them to do what?
+He commanded us to preach unto the people, and to testify that it is he which was ordained of God to be the Judge of quick and dead.
+8. (vs. 10:44-45) While Peter was still speaking to Cornelius' household, the circumcised Jews were astonished/amazed for what reason? as many as came with Peter, because that on the Gentiles also was poured out the gift of the Holy Ghost.